humdrum-tools/vhv-documentation/filters/dissonant/index.md

 !!!filter: dissonant
 </script>

-Occasionally a fake suspension is preceded by an anticipation as in the example above.
+Occasionally a fake suspension is preceded by an anticipation as in the example above taken from the same Mouton Kyrie.
 In this case the fake suspension label takes the same case as that of the anticipation.

 ### Dissonant third-quarter notes (Q) ###